 The thermostat control feature is great because it allows you to switch the temperature as you like.
 This particular grill can go from temperatures as low as 180F to 500F maximum.
 While that’s a decent temperature range, it pales in comparison to outdoor grills of the same size which offer higher temperatures.

 So where does the thermostat come in?
-Well, it will help to ensure that that the food is cooked at the preferred temperature at all times without the need for you to stand over it all the time.
+Well, it’ll help to ensure that the food is cooked at the preferred temperature at all times without the need for you to stand over it all the time.